 Since our inception in March 2004, we have devoted substantially all of our resources to developing our product candidates, building our intellectual property portfolio, business planning, raising capital and providing general and administrative support for these operations.
 To date, we have financed our operations primarily through our initial public offering of our common stock, and prior to our initial public offering, through private placements of our redeemable convertible preferred stock and convertible promissory notes.
-In September 2014, we completed the initial public offering of our common stock through the issuance and sale of 6,480,000 shares of our common stock at a price to the public of \$15.00 per share, resulting in net proceeds of \$87.1 million after deducting underwriting discounts and commissions and offering expenses.
+In September 2014, we completed the initial public offering of our common stock at a price to the public of \$15.00 per share, resulting in net proceeds of \$87.1 million after deducting underwriting discounts and commissions and offering expenses.
 In October 2014, we issued and sold an additional 540,000 shares of our common stock as a result of the partial exercise by the underwriters of their option to purchase additional shares of common stock at the public offering price of \$15.00 per share, and received additional net proceeds of \$7.5 million after deducting underwriting discounts and commissions.

 We have never generated any revenue and have incurred net losses in each year since our inception.
-Our net loss was \$34.1 million for the nine months ended September 30, 2015 and \$23.3 million for the year ended December 31, 2014.
-As of September 30, 2015, we had an accumulated deficit of \$120.4 million.
+Our net loss was \$25.0 million for the six months ended June 30, 2016 and \$45.1 million for the year ended December 31, 2015.
+As of June 30, 2016, we had an accumulated deficit of \$156.4 million.
 This deficit has resulted principally from costs incurred in connection with research and development activities, general and administrative costs associated with our operations and in-licensing our product candidates.
-We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.

-We anticipate that our expenses will increase substantially if and as we:
+We expect to continue to incur significant expenses for at least the next several years.
+If we determine to proceed with the development of galeterone and our other product candidates following the review of the unblinded study data from ARMOR3-SV, we anticipate that we will continue to incur significant expenses if and as we:

-- conduct ARMOR3-SV and other clinical trials and non-clinical studies to support the submission of a new drug application, or NDA, to the FDA for galeterone for AR-V7 positive mCRPC; - develop an in vitro companion diagnostic test for use with galeterone in collaboration with Qiagen; - develop galeterone for the treatment of other indications and patient populations in prostate cancer, alone or in combination with currently marketed prostate cancer therapies and novel targeted agents; - explore the use of galeterone for the treatment of other diseases that are associated with the androgen receptor signaling pathway; - · identify and develop compounds that are designed to disrupt androgen receptor signaling through enhanced androgen receptor degradation; - enter into agreements with third parties to manufacture galeterone; - establish a sales, marketing and distribution infrastructure to support the commercialization of galeterone in the United States; - maintain, expand and protect our intellectual property portfolio; - continue our other research and development efforts; - · acquire or in-license additional compounds or technologies; and - operate as a public company.
+- conduct clinical trials of galeterone in metastatic CRPC patients who have shown resistance following treatment with Xtandi or Zytiga[®] (abiraterone acetate) or conduct other clinical trials of galeterone or any other product candidates in the future; - develop any companion diagnostic test necessary for use with galeterone; - identify and develop compounds that are designed to disrupt androgen receptor signaling through enhanced androgen receptor degradation; - enter into agreements with third parties to manufacture galeterone or other product candidates; - establish a sales, marketing and distribution infrastructure to support the commercialization of our product candidates; - maintain, expand and protect our intellectual property portfolio; - continue our other research and development efforts; - acquire or in-license additional compounds or technologies; and - operate as a public company.